CESNET/shongo-auth-utils/README.md

 ### Error handling

 Custom error messages are configured in the `<Errors/>` element.
 You can set some variables, like `supportContact` and `styleSheet` as well as the location of the error messages templates.
 Our sample configuration uses templates from this repo (in the `templates/` directory) and a [Bootstrap](http://getbootstrap/) stylesheet from a CDN.

+The `accessError.html` template contains a link to a special "diagnostic" page, which logs all available data and presents the user with a reference string to use when communicating with support.
+The diagnostic page is a simple PHP script and it requires additional configuration in Apache, see below.

 See the [official documentation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPErrors) for more information on customizing Shibboleth SP errors.

 ### Metadata providers